Dhik0/Discord-Claude-Typography/README.md

 ### Quick Start
 1. Open BetterDiscord  or Vencord settings.
 2. Go to Custom CSS.
-3. Paste the code from `discord-claude.css` in this repo.
+3. Paste the code from `claude-typography.css` in this repo.
 4. Hit Save and enjoy.

 ###  Technical Logic (For Devs)